Microhistory: Origins

 Microhistory became popular in Italy in the 1970s.
 According to Giovanni Levi, one of the pioneers of the approach, it began as a reaction to a perceived crisis in existing historiographical approaches.
 Carlo Ginzburg, another of microhistory's founders, has written that he first heard the term used around 1977, and soon afterwards began to work with Levi and Simona Cerutti on Microstorie, a series of microhistorical works.

 The microhistorical movement gained momentum during the 1970s, a period in which macro-historical processes and social science–oriented historiography were increasingly being questioned.
-Emerging as a reaction against grand narratives and broad explanatory models such as Marxism, microhistory sought to shift the focus of history from dominant power centers to the margins, highlighting the experiences of “ordinary people” who had been neglected both in traditional political history and in social-scientific approaches.
-The Italian tradition of microstoria, shaped by figures such as Carlo Ginzburg, Giovanni Levi, Carlo Poni, and Edoardo Grendi, became institutionally consolidated through the journal Quaderni Storici, founded in 1966.
+Emerging as a reaction against grand narratives and broad explanatory models such as Marxism, microhistory sought to shift the focus of history from dominant power centers to the margins, highlighting the experiences of "ordinary people" who had been neglected both in traditional political history and in social-scientific approaches.
+The Italian tradition of microstoria, shaped by figures such as Carlo Ginzburg, Giovanni Levi, Carlo Ponti, and Edoardo Grendi, became institutionally consolidated through the journal Quaderni Storici, founded in 1966.

 The word "microhistory" dates back to 1959, when the American historian George R. Stewart published Pickett's Charge: A Microhistory of the Final Attack on Gettysburg, July 3, 1863, which tells the story of the final day of the Battle of Gettysburg.
 Another early use was by the Annales historian Fernand Braudel, for whom the concept had negative connotations, being overly concerned with the history of events.
 A third early use of the term was in the title of Luis González's 1968 work Pueblo en vilo: Microhistoria de San José de Gracia.
 González distinguished between microhistory, for him synonymous with local history, and "petite histoire", which is primarily concerned with anecdotes.